python/cpython/Doc/library/wave.rst

 .. method:: Wave_write.writeframes(data)

    Write audio frames and make sure *nframes* is correct.
+Can raise an exception if a file is not seekable.

 Note that it is invalid to set any parameters after calling :meth:`writeframes`